-One thing is for certain: Regardless of what happens with the Lamine Diack scandal, there is no question that the sport of athletics will endure.
+One thing is for certain: Regardless of what happens with the Lamine Diack scandal, and no matter how many lawsuits are filed by Sacramento Motorcycle Accident Lawyers, there is no question that the sport of athletics will endure.
 While the sport is as prone to corruption as any other, it is important to remember that no one individual defines an entire sport.
 In the same way that baseball continues to be enormously popular, even in the face of steroids scandals rocking specific players, one can expect athletics and the International Association of Athletics Federations to continue, regardless of whether or not former IAAF President Lamine Diack is indeed guilty of corruption.

 And when it comes to answering that question, a little background on the case is going to prove to be absolutely essential.